ssbc/ssb-index-feeds-spec/README.md

 # Feedless identity

-Feedless identity is a concept where multiple regular feeds are linked together for a purpose such as same-as.
+Feedless identity is a concept where multiple regular feeds are linked together with a specific purpose such as belonging to the same physical person (same-as).
 The identity will have keypair that is shared with between the linked members.

 Thus feedless is a meta feed that contains messages related to other feeds it is linked to.
 It works by consensus, meaning as long as all